JasonHyun/MiFoodTech/design/design-journey.md

 TODO: Revise this questionnaire.
 Add/remove questions. etc.
 TODO: Make sure the site's scope is the right "size" for this project: not too big, not too small.

+Things that you should expect from the project website:
+  - A polished, professional static (the content does not change) website.
+  - A site with around 5 reasonably sized pages.
+  - A design that works on desktop computers, tablets, and mobile devices.
+  - A website refined and tested with users who are part of your intended audience.
+Things that cannot be part of the project website:
+- Forms.
+Any type of form; contact forms; mailing list forms; request forms; etc.
+-  Search.
+Search is beyond on introductory level course.
+- Complex interaction like an e-commerce system; no shopping carts.
+- Anything that needs "login/logout functionally.
+- Centralized storage (e.g. web server and/or database) of information collected from users.
+-  Hosting for your website; putting your website on the internet.

 ## Client Description (Milestone 1)
 > Tell us about your client.
 Who is your client?